NationalResearchCorporation/interview/README.md

 We'd like to have you build the foundation for the exercises you'll work though onsite with the engineering team.
 We've outlined a story below to get you started.

-When you arrive for your onsite interview, please have the above story as complete as possible.
+When you arrive for your onsite interview, please have the story below as complete as possible.
 However, keep in mind that this exercise is designed to take no more than 2 to 3 hours to complete.
 If it is taking significantly longer than that, please push up a commit at a good break point and we can pick up where you left off.

 ## Getting Started

-Please clone this repo and use it as a starting point for your development work.
+Please fork this repo and use it as a starting point for your development work.
 Instructions for how to get up and running are below.
+Also, be sure to send us a link to your fork of the repo prior to arriving for your interview.

 ### Tech Stack

 The frontend should be built in React and the backend should be built in Rails.
-If you would like to use something else, please ask and we'll do our best to accomodate your request (but keep in mind that the team members you'll be pairing with have to be comfortable with the language so that the pairing sessions are productive).

 ### Repo Setup